Criminal Defense in Walworth County

 Boating, hunting, and state-land enforcement; heavy presence on Geneva Lake and Lake Como

-BOAT-OWI (Wis.
-Stat. § 30.681) cases are primarily handled by DNR wardens, not traditional PD.
+BOAT-OWI (§ 30.681) cases are primarily handled by DNR wardens, not traditional PD.

 FBI, Milwaukee Field Office